PSP vs. MVR: what’s the difference?

 What Are the Key Differences Between a PSP and an MVR?

-Here are the specific differences between a PSP and an MVR:
+Here are the specific differences between a PSP report and an MVR report:

 • PSP includes a driver’s 5-year crash history and 3-year roadside inspection history, including all safety violations cited during an inspection.
 MVR includes a driver’s motor vehicle convictions in a given state; citations, warnings, and tickets yet to be settled in court will not appear.